 Following Wynn Resorts' press release on February 19, 2012 relating to the redemption of Aruze USA, Inc.'s shares of Wynn Resorts' common stock and the issuance of a promissory note with a principal amount of approximately \$1.9 billion in redemption of the shares (the "Redemption Price Promissory Note"), Standard & Poor's Ratings Services and Fitch Ratings revised their ratings outlooks on Wynn Resorts to stable from positive, although they did not change their ratings of Wynn Resorts.
 (Moody's did not revise the ratings or outlook for Wynn Resorts as a result of the announcement.)
 Such ratings agency actions could make it more difficult for us to obtain additional financing on acceptable terms.

-The agreements governing our debt facilities contain certain financial covenants and other covenants that restrict our ability to engage in certain transactions and may impair our ability to respond to changing business and economic conditions.
+The Indentures contain certain covenants that restrict our ability to engage in certain transactions and may impair our ability to respond to changing business and economic conditions.